Why are some countries rich and others poor?

 Open Academic Positions

 We are looking for an Assistant Professor with research and teaching experience in Data Science.
-The Collective Learning Data Lab will support this position until the end of 2027 and will provide a starting package consisting of two PhD students and one Postdoc (to be hired by the Assistant professor in early 2024).
+The tenure track position is announced jointly with the Institute of Data Analytics and Information Systems of the University.
+The ERA Chair award will support this position at the Center for Collective Learning until the end of 2027 and will provide a starting package consisting of two PhD students and one Postdoc (to be hired by the Assistant professor in early 2024).

 Open Staff Positions